siddhartha-gadgil/proofs-and-programs-2023/content/notes/overview.md

 They can be used for:

-* __Automation:__
+* __Automation__
 * __Formalization:__ _more_ effort than a human proof.
 * __Tooling:__ helping find (possibly human) proofs.

 ---

-* Software like mathematica, SAGE, GAP handle specific mathematical problems with specific algorithms.
+* Software like Mathematica, SAGE, GAP handle specific mathematical problems with specific algorithms.
 * General problems, but _in the small_, can be solved by
-    - SAT/SMT solvers. for finite or special classes of infinite problems.
+    - SAT/SMT solvers for finite or special classes of infinite problems.
     - FOL solvers such as _Resolution Theorem Provers_ for general problems.
 * _Interactive theorem provers_ (ITPs) are used for general problems and _in the large_, but are typically not fully autonomous.
 * __AI/ML__ systems can be used to help with automation and can handle _natural language_, but are still not mature.